postgresml/postgresml/pgml-docs/docs/blog/postgresml-is-8x-faster-than-python-http-microservices.md

 ## Candidate architectures

 To consider Python microservices with every possible advantage, we run the first benchmark with Python and Redis located on the same machine.
-Our goal is to avoid any additional network latency, which puts it a more even footing with PostgresML.
+Our goal is to avoid any additional network latency, which puts it on a more even footing with PostgresML.
 Our second test takes place on AWS EC2, with Redis and Gunicorn separated by a network; this benchmark proves to be relatively devastating.

 The full source code for both benchmarks is available on [Github](https://github.com/postgresml/postgresml/tree/master/pgml-docs/docs/blog/benchmarks/python_microservices_vs_postgresml).